Signature SDEs from an affine and polynomial perspective: Preliminaries

+is a local martingale for every $ f\in C^2_b(\R)$ if and only if $X$ is a weak solution of \eqref{eq:poly}.} \end{remark}

-Definition~\ref{def:polaff} has remarkable implications, namely that all marginal moments of a polynomial process, i.e.~$\mathbb{E}[X_t^n]$ can be computed by solving a system of linear ODEs.
-In the case of an affine process, we additionally get that exponential moments $\mathbb{E}[e^{uX_t}]$ for $u \in \mathbb{C}$ can be expressed in terms of solutions of Riccati ODEs whenever $\mathbb{E}[|e^{uX_t}|]< \infty$.
+Processes satisfying Definition~\ref{def:polaff} have remarkable properties, namely that all marginal moments of a polynomial process, i.e.~$\mathbb{E}[X_t^n]$ can be computed by solving a system of linear ODEs.
+In the case of affine processes, we additionally get that exponential moments $\mathbb{E}[e^{uX_t}]$ for $u \in \mathbb{C}$ can be expressed in terms of solutions of Riccati ODEs whenever $\mathbb{E}[|e^{uX_t}|]< \infty$.

-We here present these implications from the point of view of dual processes (see e.g. Chapter 4 in \cite{EK:93}), which has not been considered in this form in the original papers \cite{DFS:03} and \cite{CKT:12, FL:16}, where affine and polynomial processes were first systematically introduced.
-The goal is to compute expected values of certain functions of the process' marginals by simpler dual expressions.
-Denote again by $\mathcal{A}$ the (extended) generator of a diffusion process given by \eqref{eq:poly}, i.e.
+Here, we present these implications from the point of view of dual processes (see e.g. Chapter 4 in \cite{EK:93}), which has not been considered in this form in the original papers \cite{DFS:03} and \cite{CKT:12, FL:16}, where affine and polynomial processes were first systematically introduced.
+Denote again by $\mathcal{A}$ the (extended) generator given by \eqref{eq:polygen}.
+We can then distinguish two different ways to compute $\mathbb{E}_x[f(X_t)]$.
+They are given by \begin{enumerate} \item the Kolmogorov backward equation: $\mathbb{E}_x[f(X_t)]=g(t,x)$, where